Ultimaker/Meta/code_conventions.md

 Class Files
 ----
-It is generally preferred to have each class in its own file with a filename corrseponding to the calss name.
+It is generally preferred to have each class in its own file with a filename corrseponding to the class name.

 Pointers vs. References
 -----